Rebo Tchulo: 2025–present: Standalone releases

-On 19 January 2025, Tshimpaka officially signed a record deal with Def Jam Africa and dropped her single "Antidote" on 28 February.
-In a review for Mbote, Ordi Mande praised the track for its "soothing notes and sensual atmosphere".
+On 19 January 2025, Mulanga signed a record deal with Def Jam Africa and dropped her single "Antidote" on 28 February.
 Earlier that month, she shared a new song on her Instagram platform addressing the ongoing M23 conflict in the eastern Democratic Republic of the Congo.
-Diverging from her typical upbeat style, the song conveyed her anguish and solidarity with the victims of the conflict.
-On 8 May, Tshimpaka was summoned by the CSAC to appear in court regarding violations of audiovisual content regulations related to a viral excerpt of one of her songs on social media.
-Following the hearing, she acknowledged her influence, particularly among young audiences and women, and committed to exercising greater responsibility in her future work while continuing to uphold Congolese cultural values and traditions.
+On 8 May, she was summoned by the CSAC to appear in court regarding violations of audiovisual content regulations related to a viral excerpt of one of her songs on social media.
+Following the hearing, she acknowledged her influence, particularly among young audiences and women, and committed to exercising greater responsibility in her future work.

 Other ventures

-On 22 October 2024, Tshimpaka was appointed as the ambassador for Hollantex, a renowned African wax fabric brand.
+On 22 October 2024, Mulanga was appointed as the ambassador for Hollantex, a renowned African wax fabric brand.